This tour features the famous Pushkar Camel Fair which runs from the 28th of October to the 4th of November, 2017.

-Visa is required for travel to India.
+A visa is required for travel to India.
 An Indian visa is valid from the day it is issued, not the date of entry.
-For example, a 6-month visa issued on January 1 will expire on June 30, regardless of your date of entry..
+For example, a 6-month visa issued on January 1 will expire on June 30, regardless of your date of entry.
 Make sure to check maximum duration per visit with your local embassy.

 For more visa information please visit: